 Key takeaways:

-~ Understanding your genes can help you find targeted, natural solutions for chronic inflammation.
+- Understanding your TNF gene variants can help you find targeted, natural solutions for chronic inflammation.

 What is TNF Alpha?